BonilKoo/SSM/README.md

 - `iteration_{n}/subgraph.tsv`: a file containing support, entropy and feature importance of each subgraph.
 - `iteration_{n}/subgraph_important.tsv`: a file containing subgraphs with "entropy < 0.5" and "feature importance > 0.0001" in classification.
 - `iteration_{n}/subgraph_SA.tsv`: a file containing subgraphs of greater support in "class 1" than in "class 0" with more than "1% support" among important subgraphs.
+- `iteration_{n}/DiSC.tsv`: a file containing DiSCs.
+If there is no DiSC that satisfies the conditions, no file is created.

 ## Citation
 ```